jaswdr/blog/content/blog/using-s3-as-a-database.md

 1. Expensive if you don't know what you are doing
 1. Eventual consistency

 As we can see, even S3 is not a silver bullet, it has limitations, some of those limitations can make unfeasible  the use for your project, and that is perfectly fine, you know your project and you know what works and what not.
-But the fact is that for a lot of project it can work, specially with projects where the biggest problem are managing of the database itself, proper scaling, keeping it updated to avoid security risks and many others.
-Of course you project should also be tolerant to eventual consistency, not requiring transactions or complex queries, if thats apply to your project, you can probably use S3 as a database, so lets see how we can do the most common operations.
+But the fact is that for a lot of project it can work, especially with projects where the biggest problem are managing of the database itself, proper scaling, keeping it updated to avoid security risks and many others.
+Of course you project should also be tolerant to eventual consistency, not requiring transactions or complex queries, if that apply to your project, you can probably use S3 as a database, so lets see how we can do the most common operations.

 ## Glossary

 Amazon S3 has a bunch of terms that are used to define different things, like **Buckets** who are logical spaces that can have zero or more **Objects**, who can be anything from text to binary.
-Each object needs to have a **Key**, something that is unique within the bucket, we can never have two or more objects with the same key and its with the key that we retrieve the objects.
+Each object needs to have a **Key**, something that is unique within the bucket, we can never have two or more objects with the same key and it's with the key that we retrieve the objects.

 ## Comparing S3 Operations with SQL and NoSQL equivalents